paraskuk/chatgptui/README.md

 # AskGPT

-AskGPT4 is a simple web application that uses the OpenAI API to generate responses to user queries using GPT-3 language model.
+AskGPT is a simple web application that uses the OpenAI API to generate responses to user queries using GPT-3 language model.
 This application is built using FastAPI and Jinja2Templates for the frontend.

 ## Requirements